Edinburgh book fest spreads wings around the world

 The Edinburgh World Writers' Conference, staged in partnership with the British Council, will run every afternoon between August 17 and 21 with 50 leading international writers covering a range of topics from national literature through censorship and politics, style versus content and the future of the novel.

-Inspired by a seminal writers' gathering in Edinburgh in 1962, the conference with a budget of some 500,000 pounds, will go on to 13 other countries over the next year including Egypt, Australia, Russia, India and Canada.
+Inspired by a seminal writers' gathering in Edinburgh in 1962, the conference with a budget of some 500,000 pounds ($783,000), will go on to 13 other countries over the next year including Egypt, Australia, Russia, India and Canada.

 Egyptian novelist and commentator Ahdaf Soueif will set the conference off in Edinburgh with the question: Should Literature be Political?